-The European eel lives in waterways but travels to the ocean to breed.
+The European eel lives in waterways but when it is breeding season, they head for the ocean.
 After creating the next generation, the adults die and their kids return to the waterways.
-However, artificial dams and pollution are mowing their numbers down like reapers.
+Unfortunately, artificial dams and pollution are mowing their numbers down like reapers.
 Not so fun fact: the species is critically endangered.

-Recent studies showed a new danger – cocaine is entering Europe's waterways.
+Recent studies have shown a new danger—cocaine is increasingly entering Europe's waterways.